mjwelchphd/GalaxyRevisited/README.md

 repolist: 28114
 ```

-The install should display _Complete!_ if all goes as planned.
+The installation should display _Complete!_ if all goes as planned.

 A new repository file should have been created inside the /etc/yum.repos.d directory